 I mentioned 15 and 16, which are fantastic holes.
 The 15th is a long, dogleg left par-4 with the approach view toward the ocean.
 The 16th is a nice par-5, doglegging left along a hillside.
 The 11th hole is definitely the other one that would get the most attention.
 It’s just over 300 yards from the blue tees, but plays straight down the hill and also offers a nice elevated ocean view.
 It’s a really fun and beautiful hole.

 This is a classic old style course with a hilly layout and very few flat lies on the course.
 Many of the fairways slope severely toward the ocean and that slope will definitely have a major effect on your putts, too.
 There are a few short holes mixed in with a few really long ones, so it’s a good test of different aspects of your game.

 I thought Los Verdes was in overall good shape today.
 The tee boxes were very good.
 The fairways had their thin spots, but were mostly quite good in my opinion.
 The rough was a mixed bag as they obviously aren’t devoting much water to those areas.
-There are some bare dirt patches, the occasional thick lush patch and everything in between.
-You get what you get and just have to make it work.
+There were some bare dirt patches, the occasional thick lush patch and everything else in between.
+You got what you got and just had to make it work.
 I wasn’t in a bunker, but they looked nice.
 I thought the greens were excellent, rolling at good speeds and very true.

 Some pictures from Los Verdes Golf Course (9/13/14):